 With help from a reputable North Carolina stalking lawyer at Breeden Law Office, you can get help understanding North Carolina’s stalking laws so you can take steps to empower and protect yourself.

-Call our office at (919) 661-4970 to schedule your free consultation and find out how to ensure your stalker is brought to justice.
+Call our office at (919) 661-4970 to schedule your consultation and find out how to ensure your stalker is brought to justice.

 According to North Carolina General Statute § 14-277.3A, an individual can be charged with stalking if they harass someone on multiple occasions or engage in conduct directed at a specific individual they know or should know denotes harassment.